 The time it takes to complete a certification varies in the same way.
 You can complete a course in a few months, or it could take up to a year depending on how much time you're able to dedicate to it.

 The next step when starting a Pilates studio: market research and planning

-Once you're certified the next thing you need to do is some market research.
+Once you've completed your Pilates instructor certification the next thing you need to do is some market research.
 Opening a Pilates studio isn't as simple as finding a venue and welcoming your clients.
 It requires you to really know your potential market too.
 And once you've nailed that, you'll be in great shape to launch an establishment that you know is needed in your area.
 Some of the questions you need to be asking yourself when conducting your research include:

 - Who are your competitors and are you offering something they're not?

 - If not, what is the gap in the market that will set you apart from other local Pilates studios?

 - Who is your target clientele?
 What are they looking for that they weren't getting from your competitors?

 - How much should you expect to spend on opening a studio?